-This course is centered in calculus material with an additional emphasis on strengthening precalculus material vital for the study of calculus.
+This course provides a thorough introduction to Calculus, similar to a first semester college level Calculus course.
 Topics include functions, limits and continuity of functions, derivatives of algebraic and transcendental functions, integration of algebraic and transcendental functions, and applications of the derivative and the definite integral.
 Students will be prepared to take the Advanced Placement Examination in Calculus AB upon completion of this course.